KnownStormChaser/master-weather-model-list/models/nwp_models/global/usa/gfs.md

 Subsequent v16 minor releases (v16.1, v16.2, v16.3) introduced additional data assimilation refinements, the WAFS (World Area Forecast System) v7.0.1 separation, and various administrative updates including geographic name conventions.
 The current operational tag as of early 2026 is GFSv16.3.x.

+The v16 transition is also visible in the archive layout: cycle directories before 22 March 2021 hold their files **directly under `gfs.YYYYMMDD/CC/`** with no `atmos/` or `wave/` subdirectory, and additionally carry raw BUFR observation dumps, WAFS blended products, and GTG turbulence files.
+From v16 onward the tree splits into `atmos/` and `wave/`.
+Anyone scripting across the 2021 boundary must handle both layouts.
+(Live-verified on AWS: `gfs.20210101/00/` flat, `gfs.20210401/00/` split.)

 ### GFSv15 — operational 12 June 2019
 Replaced the legacy Global Spectral Model (GSM) with the **FV3** dynamical core, marking the first operational deployment of the UFS atmospheric model at NCEP.
 Horizontal and vertical resolution were maintained from v14 (~13 km, 64 levels) to focus the upgrade on the dynamical core transition.